Arnaz87/aulang/readme.md

 - Module syntax
 - Statics/Constants
 - boolean expressions and ternary
-- for, switch, do while, break, continue
+- for, switch, do while, break, continue *(Is it better to not include them?)*
 - struct-like types
 - unions
 - null